LucinoGarcia/MRI-Brain-Tumor-Detection/README.md

 - achieves good results with only a couple hundred of samples

-The 3D U-Net model's architecture is quite lengthy but it, along with all 16,318,307 of its parameters [can be seen here](/images/3D_U-Net_Model_Diagram.png) or by clicking the image on the right. <br><br>
+The 3D U-Net model's architecture is quite lengthy but it, along with all 16,318,307 of its parameters, [can be seen here](/images/3D_U-Net_Model_Diagram.png) or by clicking the image on the right.
+The scripting to build the model [can be found here](/Need_Power,_MRI_CVision,_Model_Building.ipynb) <br><br>
-Unfortunetely, limited computing power restricted the
+Unfortunetely, limited computing power prohibited local training of the model.
+Fortunately, a pretained was provided.

+add the table of specicficity and s add the model evauTION NOTEBOOK

 # Potential Implications